kaiakamatsu/MAGEPRO/SIMULATIONS/README.md

 - for each sample size and h2g setting, runs run_simulation_1000genes.sh

 run_simulation_1000genes.sh
-- simulated a random gene, create plink files from 1kg, run the following three python scripts to simulate MAGEPRO
+- simulated a random gene, and run the following four scripts to simulate MAGEPRO

 1. Sim_geno.py
 - simulate genotypes using LD matrix from 1kg